jeffdonthemic/jeffdonthemic.github.io/_posts/2009-10-02-preventing-recursive-future-method-calls-in-salesforce.markdown

    AccountProcessor.processAccounts(uniqueNames);
 }
 {% endhighlight %}
-<p>The AccountProcessor class contains the static method with the future annotation that is called by the trigger.
-The method processes each Account and sets the value of IsFutureContext__c to false before committing.
+<p>The AccountProcessor class contains the static method with the future annotation that is called by the trigger.The method processes each Account and sets the value of IsFutureContext__c to false before committing.
 This prevents the trigger from calling the future method once again.</p>
 {% highlight js %}public class AccountProcessor {

  @future